rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

     The full name of the package follows a naming convention similar to this —— `[Package_Name]-[Version]-[Release].[OS].[Arch].rpm` or `[Package_Name]-[Version]-[Release].[OS].[Arch].src.rpm`

-* **Package name**: Because RPM uses a database to manage software, once the package installation is completed, the database will have corresponding records.
-At this time, the operating object of the `rpm` command only needs to type the package name. such as:
+* **Package name**: Because RPM uses a database to manage software, the database will have corresponding records once the package installation completes.
+Currently, the operating object of the `rpm` command only needs to type the package name. such as:

     ```
     $ rpm -qi bash